skillrepos/containers/codespace-labs.md

 * deployment.extensions/mysql created
 * service/mysql created

-4. Now, let’s look at the pods currently running in our “roar” namespace.
+4. Now, let’s look at the pods currently running in our “roar” namespace (and also see their labels).

 ```
-k get pods -n roar
+k get pods -n roar --show-labels
 ```

 Notice the STATUS field.
 What does the “ImagePullBackOff ” or “ErrImagePull” status mean?

 5. We need to investigate why this is happening.
 Let's do two things to make this easier.
 First, let's set the default namespace to be 'roar' instead of 'default' so we